CodeSante/medical-wordlist/README.md

 Contributions are welcome to advance this project and create a comprehensive taxonomy of medicine in the future (using wikidata-taxonomy).
 If you would like to contribute, please follow these steps:

 - Fork the repository.
-- Create your SPARQL request using **launcher-sparql-query.py**.
+- Create your SPARQL request.
-- Add the new medical keywords to the appropriate language file(s).
+- Add the new medical keywords to the appropriate language file(s) using **launcher-sparql-query.py**.
 - Update general wordlist using **generate-wordlist-txt.sh**.
 - Create a pull request.